Chapter 3: General Provisions, Section 8: Prosecution and Progress

 Refer to Section 4-2002C (8), “Plant Establishment Work,” of this manual for guidelines on plant establishment time requirements and computation of the extended date for completion.

-Designate the Form CEM-2701 that is used for the week when a contract is accepted as the “Final Weekly Statement of Working Days.”
+Designate on the Form CEM-2701 that is used for the week when a contract is accepted as the “Final Weekly Statement of Working Days.”
 Prepare this statement on the day the district accepts the contract and verify that the statement reflects the “approved status of time” on this date.
 For revising the status of time from that shown on the final Weekly Statement of Working Days, refer to Section 3-807, “Liquidated Damages,” later in this section.

 Examples of typical entries for Form CEM-2701, “Weekly Statement of Working Days,” are available at:

-A suspension does not always affect the entire project; it might only affect some items.
+Second, a suspension does not always affect the entire project; it might only affect some items.
 Usually a suspension is used when either the work or the public will be affected adversely by continued work activity.
 Although a temporary suspension is an option available only to the resident engineer, consider the contractor’s opinion on such a suspension.

 Any letter that orders such a suspension must include references to applicable sections of the specifications and, if possible, state the conditions under which work may be resumed.
 Such action is taken only after careful consideration of all aspects of the problem.
+Working days continue to be assessed during suspensions related to contractor performance.

 A suspension may result from any condition unfavorable for the prosecution of the work, including anticipated heavy traffic because of a holiday or a special event, or a winter suspension.